Tutorial: Deploy apps to Azure and Azure Stack

 Save the token information.
 This information isn't stored and won't be shown again when you leave the web page.

-Install the VSTS build agent on the Azure Stack hosted Build Server
+Install the Azure DevOps Services build agent on the Azure Stack hosted Build Server

 - Connect to your Build Server that you deployed on the Azure Stack host.